How to Visit the Majestic Cañón del Sumidero in Chiapas

 Final Tips

 • Show up early to beat the crowds!
-Between 10-11 am is a good time to embark on the boat to have a nice light inside the canyon.
+Between 10-11 am is a good time to embark on the boat to have nice light inside the canyon.

 • Bring small pesos for gratuities (you’re expected to tip the boat driver and your tour guide).